tacioalves/tacioalves/README.md

 ### Hi there 👋

-I'm a student of Computer Engineering Passionate about technologie.
+I have a degree in Computer Engineering and am passionate about technology.
 I have experience with projects using Java, Python and databases

 - 💻 I’m currently working on Analyst Developer

-- 🌱 I have experience with Java, Python and SQL
+- 🌱 I have experience with Java, Python and SQL/Oracle